tektronix/tm_devices/docs/advanced/signal_generators.md

 Just like the AWG5200, the frequency is dependent on the option installed (150, 225, 216, 208).
-The first number in the option provides the number of source channels the AWG70K has; the next two numbers indicate the sample rate in gigahertz.
+The first number in the option provides the number of source channels the AWG70K has; the next two numbers indicate the sample rate in Gigahertz.

 !!! tip
     Though the AWG70K has no offset by default, one can be simulated by changing the raw data in the waveform.